 You May Qualify for Legal Assistance

 Because the SSD process is complicated and intricate, your best bet is having a lawyer help you file.
-A Social Security attorney filing your claim makes you 2x more likely to get disability benefits on your first try.
-Since these attorneys work on contingency, you pay $0 for legal assistance if the SSA won’t approve your claim.
-But if you do win, then you’ll only pay a small, one-time fee.
+A Social Security attorney filing your claim makes you nearly 3x more likely to get disability benefits when you apply.
+Since these attorneys work on contingency, you pay $0 for legal assistance if the SSA doesn’t award you a lump-sum cash payment.
+But if you win, then you’ll only pay a small, one-time fee.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.